-The design of enrollment in two parts will allow the optimal duration of treatment to be determined and then allow continued access to RDV and data collection for eligible participants.
+The design of enrollment in two parts will allow the selection of a preferred duration of treatment to be determined and then allow continued access to RDV and data collection for eligible participants.
 In addition, further safety data will be obtained.